elsyifa/Classification-Pyspark/README.md

   - StringIndexer, which is to encode the string label into the index label by sequencing the string frequency descending and giving the smallest index (0) at most string frequency.
   - One-hot Encoding, which is mapping the label column (string label) on the binary column.
   - Vector assembler, which is mapping all columns in vector.
+  In this step, I created

 * Split Data train to train and test.
+  In order to make validation on the model that we are used, we need to split data train into train and test data.
+Data train will be split with percentage: train 70% and test 30% and define seed 24 so the random data that we split will not change.
+We can define seed with any value.

 * Modelling.
+  Algorithm that used to make a model and prediction, they are:
+   - Logistic Regression Logistic regression used logit function in prediction the probability.
+   - Decision Tree This algorithm will find the most significant independent variable to create a group.
+   - Random Forest This algorithm build multiple decision trees and merges them together and use bagging method.
+   - Gradient Boosting This algorithm use boosting ensemble technic.
+This technique employs the logic in which the subsequent predictors    learn from the mistakes of the previous predictors.

 * Evaluation.
+  To evaluate model I use four metrics, they are:

+    - ROC
+      ROC (Receiver Operating Characteristic) The graph shows the true positive rate versus the false positive rate.
+This metric is           between 0 and 1 with a better model scoring higher.
+An area of 1 represents a perfect test; an area of .5 represents a worthless         test.
+      So, The model is said to be good enaught if the value of the area under the curve is above 0.5.

+    - Gini Coefficient
+      Gini is ratio between the ROC curve and the diagnol line & the area of the above triangle.
+So, we can calculate Gini by this             formula: Gini = 2*AUC - 1 Such as AUC ROC, Gini above 50% or 60% is good model.

+    - Confusion Matrix
+      Confusion Matrix is a table is used to describe performance of a classification model.
+Some definition are:
+          - Accuracy = Proportion of total number of predictions that were correct
+          - Precision (Positive Predictive Value) : Proportion of positive cases that were correctly identified.
+          - Negative Predictive Value : Proportion of negative cases that were correctly identified.
+          - Sensitivity (Recall) : Proportion of actual positive cases which are correctly identified.
+          - Specificity : Proportion of actual negative cases which are correctly identified.

+    - Log Loss
+      Log Loss is one of model performance evaluation in classification model.
+The purpose of model is to minimize log loss value.
+      A perfect model would have of log loss of 0.
+Log Loss increase when predicted probability diverges from actual label.

 * Hyper-Parameter Tuning.

 * Implementation Modelling to data test.